pierre-vigier/Perl6-Math-Matrix/README.md

 ### new-identity

-This method is a constructor that returns an identity matrix of the size given in parameter All the cells are set to 0 except the top/left to bottom/right diagonale, set to 1
+This method is a constructor that returns an identity matrix (as checked by is-identity) of the size given in the only and required parameter.
+All the cells are set to 0 except the top/left to bottom/right diagonale is set to 1.

     say Math::Matrix.new-identity( 3 ):